 - Grass pollen

 If your cat’s eye discharge is clear and quite watery, this is a good indicator that it could be an allergic reaction.
-Other symptoms of an allergy include:
+Other symptoms include:

-In most cases, eye discharge can be treated.
-Your vet will determine if the discharge is caused by a systemic infection, injury, allergy, irritant, or something else, and then recommend an appropriate treatment.
+Your vet will determine if the discharge is caused by a systemic infection, injury, allergy, irritant, or something else and then recommend an appropriate treatment.
 This may include:

-If your cat has a bacterial infection such as mycoplasma, a course of oral antibiotics will be prescribed.
+If your cat has a bacterial infection such as mycoplasma, oral antibiotics will be prescribed.

-Even if your cat has a viral infection, she may have developed a secondary bacterial infection – in which case antibiotics may be required.
+Even if your cat has a viral infection, it may have developed a secondary bacterial infection, so antibiotics may be required.

 According to Cornell, the antibiotic clindamycin can also be used to treat the parasitic infection toxoplasmosis.

-Idoxuridine, trifluridine, and cidofovir are often used to treated viruses in cats.
+Idoxuridine, trifluridine, and cidofovir are used to treat viruses in cats.